Course Number and Title: MAT 180 College Algebra

 Upon completion of this course, the student will:

-- Solve triangles using right triangle trigonometry.
+- Solve triangles using right triangle trigonometry in degrees.

 - Use properties of special right triangles to solve application problems.